Exhibition Runs: April 6 – 30, 2020

 Originally slated to take place in the Harwood gallery, WHAT DO YOU WANT NOW?! will now take place at a private satellite space to comply with the statewide stay-at-home order.
 Pedestrians passing by the hidden space on their way to access essential services might catch a surprise glimmer of the exhibition.

-The public is invited to experience WHAT DO YOU WANT NOW?! through online engagement components, including time-lapse documentation of the exhibition’s installation, a virtual gallery tour, and a virtual artist talk – all of which will be available right here as soon as each component is ready.
+The public is invited to experience WHAT DO YOU WANT NOW?! through online engagement components, including time-lapse documentation of the exhibition’s installation, images of the installation, and a virtual artist talk.

 ABOUT THE EXHIBITION